 Call for emergency medical services right away if:

-- Your tracheostomy tube falls out and you cannot replace it
+- Your tracheostomy tube falls out and you cannot put it back in

-- You are having difficulty breathing through your tube
+- You are having trouble breathing through your tube

 If you think you have an emergency, call for medical help right away.